Pacific-Softwares/larpress-digital/documents/docs/modules/creating.md

 # Creating Modules

-Learn how to create your first LarPress module from scratch.
+Learn how to create your first LaraPressDigital module from scratch.

 ## Generate Module